francoiducat/springboot-opensearch-example/readme.md

 ## POST Person

-This endpoint will trigger SearchService, which is where your OpenSearch indexing logic would reside.
+This endpoint will trigger SearchService, which is where OpenSearch indexing logic would reside.

 Example cURL request:

+## Add a Person

+Add a new Person:

 ```
 curl -X POST \